 Research studies suggest that high cholesterol levels in the blood have been found associated with coronary artery disease, stroke, and peripheral vascular disease.
 It is also found that adult cardiovascular disease may have its roots in childhood and adolescence.

-Normally about 35-50 g of cholesterol is present inside an average size adult at any time.
-Low density and very low density lipoproteins (LDL and VLDL) are synthesized by the liver.
+Normally about 35-50 g of cholesterol is present inside an average size adult at any given time.
 LDL carries nearly 50% of cholesterol.
-It is this lipoprotein that elicits injury in the coronary blood vessels and lead to the atheroma plaque formation.
-Atheromatous plaques block smooth flow of blood in coronary vessels which leads to heart attacks.
-For the reasons described above, LDL cholesterol is also called as bad cholesterol.
+Low density and very-low-density lipoproteins (LDL and VLDL) are synthesized in the liver.
+It is LDL lipoprotein that elicits injury in the coronary blood vessels and leads to atheroma plaque formation.
+Atheromatous plaques block the smooth flow of blood in coronary vessels, which leads to heart attacks.
+Hence, LDL cholesterol is also called bad cholesterol.

-High density lipoprotein (HDL) is synthesized by the liver and small intestine.
-HDL contains phospholipids and proteins (Apo-A) which accept cholesterol and esterifies it.
-HDL, thus, facilitates reverse transport of cholesterol from peripheral tissues to liver and helps in its excretion through bile.
+High-density lipoprotein (HDL) is synthesized by the liver and small intestine.
+HDL contains phospholipids and proteins (Apo-A), which accept cholesterol and esterifies it.
+HDL facilitates the reverse transport of cholesterol from peripheral tissues to the liver and helps in its excretion through bile.
 Normal HDL levels aim to reduce blood cholesterol levels.
-Thus HDL is labeled as good cholesterol.
+Hence, HDL is labeled as good cholesterol.

 Serum lipids should be estimated after 8 hours standard fast as food intake leads to large variation.

-Screening for hyperlipidemias should be undertaken in all high risk cases.
-If the serum cholesterol levels is less than 170 mg/dL, no treatment is required except revaluation at frequent intervals.
-If serum cholesterol level is between 170-200 mg%, do lipid profile test.
+Screening for hyperlipidemias should be undertaken in all high-risk cases.
+If the serum cholesterol level is less than 170 mg/dL, no treatment is required except revaluation at frequent intervals.
+If the serum cholesterol level is between 170-200 mg%, do a lipid profile test.
 If it is more than 200 mg%, lipid profile followed by treatment by drugs should be considered.